-In January 2020, we will again begin the spring semester with a week of celebration of Dr. Martin Luther King, Jr. and the legacy of the Civil Rights Movement.
+In January 2021, we will again begin the spring semester with a celebration of Dr. Martin Luther King Jr. and the legacy of the Civil Rights Movement.
 Around the campus, we will prominently display the words of great African American artists, thinkers, writers, activists, performers, and others from the nineteenth century to the present; all quotes were suggested by members of the community.
-A number of events will take place in the Institute for Inclusion and Equity, centrally located in Lower Wismer.
-Activities will include a series of lightning talks; film screenings; discussion; and plans for the future; please check back for updates as we add to this calendar.
+A number of events will take place virtually, and on campus.
+Activities will include a series of lightning talks; film screenings; discussions; and plans for the future.
 We hope you will join us in our efforts to honor Dr. King, the legacy of the Civil Rights Movement, and the future of inclusion and equity at Ursinus.

 Quotes on Display

 As an Ursinus tradition, when students return in January, the campus features prominent quotes by African American thinkers, writers, artists, scientists, and people of faith.
 This year, the Committee wanted to include more quotes by scientists, including NASA’s Ron McNair Jr., the astronaut who was killed in the Challenger disaster; and Katherine Johnson, the mathematician and scientist for NASA who was immortalized in Hidden Figures.
 Look also for new quotes by Toni Morrison, the late Congressman John Lewis, and, as of Wednesday, Vice-President Kamala Harris.

 Campus monitors shared the video “Let Freedom Ring.”